RetroStack/TRS-80-Model-I-Jap20-E1/README.md

 **WARNING**: This project has not been confirmed to work yet.
 Use at your own risk.

-**WARNING**: This board had incorrectly routed traces and were cut in the factory.
-I replicated this as well, but I already embedded the trace cuts (and a silkscreen marker) to avoid frying your ICs.
-You will have to attach jumper wires in the right spots to make them work.
+**WARNING**: The original board had incorrectly routed traces and were cut as part of assembly in the factory.
+I replicated this as well, but I already embedded the trace cuts (and a silkscreen marker) to avoid accidentally frying your ICs.
+You will have to attach jumper wires in the right spots to make this board work.
 See below.
 If you prefer a fully functioning board, then head over to the [Japanese-50 (HE11E011550) board](https://github.com/RetroStack/TRS-80-Model-I-Jap50-E1) which has all of this fixed.

 <No photo available yet!>